techdoodle/hof-web-app-backend/playernation.md

       }
     }
   }
 }
+Example 2:
+{
+  "status": "analyzing",
+  "matchNotes": "The match is currently being analyzed" }
 Response Codes:
 200 - Success: Match statistics retrieved successfully or The match is currently being analyzed or This was not a football match footage